Add SSO with Microsoft Entra using SAML 2.0

 The SAMLResponse element has a Destination attribute and the assertion's SubjectConfirmationData element has the Recipient attribute.
 These two attributes check for the same information, ensuring that the SAML response and assertion were received by the intended Assertion Consumer Service endpoint.
 The SAML component checks this attribute by checking the ServiceProviderURIs collection to see if the matching URI has been added to the collection.

-The assertion also checks the SubjectConfirmation element to check that the Method attribute is set to a valid method.
-The Web SSO profile defines that this method must be either bearer or sender-vouches and any other method means the assertion should be discarded.
+The assertion also checks the SubjectConfirmation element to ensure that the Method attribute is set to a valid method.
+The Web SSO profile defines that this method must be either bearer or sender-vouches, and any other method means the assertion should be discarded.
 This is automatically checked by the SAML component with no additional configuration needed.

 AuthnStatement